 Degenerative – a gradual loss of function, as in degenerative retinal diseases – a gradual loss of sight as the retina stops working.

-Diabetes – chronic disease related to high blood sugar that may lead to vision loss (diabetic retinopathy).
+Diabetes – chronic disease related to high blood sugar that may lead to vision loss (diabetes-related retinopathy).

 A group of eye problems that people with diabetes may face as a complication of diabetes.